Random walks in compact groups: Compact Lie groups

 The purpose of this section is to prove Theorem \ref{th_comp}.
 Recall the definitions of $T,\L T, \L T^*, I, I^*,R, R_+,K$ and $\pi_v$ from Section \ref{sc_intro}.
 Let $\mu$ be a probability measure on $G$.
 Denote by $\chi_v$ the character of $\pi_v$.
 For a continuous function $f$ and a measure $\nu$ on $G$, we write

-If $f$ is a continuous class function on $G$, then by the Peter-Weyl theorem, we can decompose it as a sum of irreducible characters.
+If $f$ is a continuous class function on $G$, then by the Peter-Weyl theorem, we can decompose it as a linear combination of irreducible characters.
 Denote by $m_v(f)$ the coefficient of $\chi_v$ in this decomposition.

 We introduce two partial orders on the space of continuous class functions on $G$.
 We write $f_1\le f_2$, if $f_1(g)\le f_2(g)$ for every $g\in G$.
 We write $f_1\sqsubseteq f_2$ if $m_v(f_1)\le m_v(f_2)$ for all $v\in \overline K\cap I^*$.
 Denote by $\preceq$ the transitive closure of the union of $\le$ and $\sqsubseteq$, i.e. we write $f_1\preceq f_2$ if there is a sequence of class functions $\f_i$ such that